BETaaS/BETaaS_Platform-Tools/betaas-docs/github/betaas-taas-bdm-component.md

 ===================

 BETaaS Big Data Manager at TaaS layer, manages the collection, storage and maintenance of data for the BETaaS TaaS components.
 Moreover, it is also responsible for defining the storage configuration so that data is available for components that need to access it.
 The TaaS BD allows other TaaS components to access data by retrieving connections from its internal database connection pool or by defining an interface that maps an underlying table.
 In this way is avoided the proliferation of different database system and data management is centralized by only one component reducing the management efforts.
-The BD at TaaS level offers also a set of functionalities to process Things’s data and sent it to the Service level BD component.
+The BD at TaaS level offers also a set of functionalities to process Thingsâ€™s data and sent it to the Service level BD component.
 In this way each TaaS BD inside a BETaaS instance, contribute to the service layer BD component data by providing its relevant information collected.

 ## BETaaS Component Info